Mazzarino Friars: Extortion and murders

 After their success with the provincial prior, Father Enrico, the gang turned its attention to more wealthy villagers.
 The Friars demanded money from the local pharmacist, Ernesto Colajanni.
 He refused firmly, and a few days later the oak door of his house was set on fire.
 Colajanni spoke to the friary prior, Father Venanzio, noting that he had a very profound knowledge of his earnings and wealth.
-Venanzio agreed to intercede with the blackmailers, and came back to Colajanni two days later with bad news: the criminals were now asking for at least 2 million lire (as a comparison, the sale price of a brand new Fiat 1400 sedan in 1950 was 1.275.000 lire).
+Venanzio agreed to intercede with the blackmailers, and came back to Colajanni two days later with bad news: the criminals were now asking for at least 2 million lire (as a comparison, the sale price of a brand-new Fiat 1400 sedan in 1950 was 1.275.000 lire).
 Colajanni, unable to afford such a sum, asked Father Venanzio to haggle, and ultimately agreed to pay half a million.

 One year later, the Friars tried again to get money from a local landowner, Angelo Cannata.
-After his refusal to pay, they met him one evening while he was returning from work.
+After he refused to pay, they met him one evening while he was returning from work.
 They stopped his car, which had him, his wife, son and chauffeur inside it, threatened him with a gun, shot his legs and fled.
 The man died minutes later from blood loss.

-After a few days, Father Carmelo met with Cannata's wife and relatives, asking for more money in order to have the mysterious crime group spare their lives.
+After a few days, Father Carmelo met with Cannata's wife and relatives, asking for more money to have the mysterious crime group spare their lives.
 The relatives, not understanding the role of the Friars in the murder, politely declined and told Father Carmelo that they had faith in Divine Providence.

 Angered, the friar left the house allegedly crying "che Provvidenza e Provvidenza!
 Ci avimu a pinzari nuantri, no Diu! ("What Providence and Providence, [to solve this problem] we can only rely on ourselves, not God!").
 The Cannata family paid the required ransom.

 Arrest

 On May 5, 1959, a further extortion went awry when the victim refused to pay and was gunned down by the Friars.
 The victim, city guard Giovanni Stuppia, got severe wounds to his legs and passed out, but managed to wake up and go to the Mazzarino Carabinieri station.
 He told them about the extortion, the names of the four friars intended to receive the money and identified the four killers: Carmelo Lo Bartolo, Girolamo Azzolina, Giuseppe Salemi and Filippo Nicoletti.
 Two friars and three laypeople were arrested the same evening, while Lo Bartolo succeeded in escaping capture.
 Father Agrippino and Father Venanzio turned themselves in one month later.
-Lo Bartolo was later found in Ventimiglia, trying to buy a house with 20 million lire, allegedly acquired from the extortion.
+Lo Bartolo was later found in Ventimiglia, trying to buy a house with 20 million lire, allegedly acquired from extortion.

 The Caltanissetta public prosecutor began an extensive investigation that ultimately led to the indictment of the four friars, along with four laypeople, on February 16, 1960.
 Among them was Carmelo Lo Bartolo, the market gardener of the friary, who was deemed to be the head of the killer commando.